 Florida state statutes state that “no employer shall discharge, threaten to discharge, intimidate, or coerce any employee by reason of such employee’s valid claim for compensation or attempt to claim compensation under the Workers’ Compensation Law.”

 It is important to note that employers do not have to fire the employee in order for the employee to legally retaliate.
-The employer came threaten to do so and the employee will still have a valid claim.

 Filing a retaliatory discharge claim